wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 ---
 author:
 - name: Karl Benedict
-  affiliation: University of New Mexico
+  affiliation: University of New Mexico, College of University Libraries and Learning Sciences
-bibliography: references.bibtex
+bibliography: ./reference/references.bibtex
 ...

 # Technical Debt - Integration into an agile curation conceptual model